karthikeyantm/github-team-tools/README.md

-GitHub Team Tools v0.0.3
+GitHub Team Tools v0.0.4
 ========================

 Adds all GitHub organization members & repos into a (read only) team.
+Note you need to be a member of the GitHub organizations Owners team to be able to run this.

 # Usage
 ```bash